jwl-7/c0de_gr1nd/python_explanations/task_pairing.md

 # Compute an Optimum Assignment of Tasks
 Given an array of task durations, assign the tasks to workers such that the work is completed in the minimum time possible.
-Each worker can be assigned two tasks.
+Each worker can be assigned 2 tasks.

 ## Examples
 ```